Faieee/final_project/README.md

 ✓ Description of how data was split into training and testing sets

-We also trained the data by using naive random oversampling, smote oversampling, ClusterCentroids resampler, SMOTEEN, EasyEnsembleClassifier, BalancedRandomForestClassifier.
+We also trained the census education data by using naive random oversampling, smote oversampling, ClusterCentroids resampler, SMOTEEN, EasyEnsembleClassifier, BalancedRandomForestClassifier.

 **naive random oversampling**